 d.
-Set your work equations equal to find an expression for the \vec{E} field in terms of ΔV and Δx .
-Does the equation you derived make physical sense?
-In what way?
-Come up with specific examples to justify your reasoning.
+Set your work equations equal to find an expression for the $\vec{E}$ field in terms of $\Delta V$ and e.

-e.
 Read and interrogate Section 18.4 in the textbook and find the matching steps in the derivation in the textbook to parts a-d that you did.
 Compare your answer to part d to the Equation 18.10 on page 551.
 Do you need to revise anything?